nhungle714/Data-Science-Projects/Chest_Xray/README.md

 ## Chest X-Ray

-This project focuses on classifiying the lung disease using chest x-ray dataset provided by NIH (https://www.nih.gov/news-events/news-releases/nih-clinical-center-provides-one-largest-publicly-available-chest-x-ray-datasets-scientific-community).
+This project aims to classify pneumothorax and cardiomegaly cases, using deep CNN models including 1) customized convolutional ResNet and 2) transfered learning resnet 34.

-The goal is to classify pneumothorax and cardiomegaly cases, using deep CNN models 1) customized convolutional ResNet and 2) transfered learning resnet 34.
-I used HPC at NYU to train the models.
+Inputs are chest x-ray dataset provided by NIH (https://www.nih.gov/news-events/news-releases/nih-clinical-center-provides-one-largest-publicly-available-chest-x-ray-datasets-scientific-community).

 Architecture of the Customized Convolutional ResNet model: